Doncic’s scores 36, leads Mavericks past Celtics 113-108

 Jalen Brunson added 21 points, including two late free throws, and Kristaps Porzingis finished with 19 points to help the Mavericks win their second straight.

 Dallas led by as many as 23 points in the third quarter before the Celtics rallied to within single digits in the fourth.
+The Mavericks survived despite committing six of their 16 turnovers in the final 12 minutes.

+“I thought when things got a little hairy down the stretch, the great thing we did was keep our poise,” coach Rick Carlisle said.
+“We were able to get fouled, make free throws and get a key basket when we needed.”

+Doncic had seven of Dallas’ 19 3-pointers.
+He said his trust in taking deep shots late in the shot clock continues to grow.

+“It’s repetition,” he said.
+“But it’s also a lot of confidence.
+I think the confidence is the main thing here.”

 Jayson Tatum had 25 points and nine rebounds to lead Boston.
-Jaylen Brown added 24.
+Jaylen Brown added 24 points and Kemba Walker had 22.

 Boston has lost its last two.